-The ruins of a great Benedictine priory founded by Queen Margaret in 1070's and elevated to abbey status by David I in 1128.
-Substantial remains of church, domestic buildings and palace still stand.
+The ruins of a great Benedictine priory founded by Queen Margaret in the 1070's and elevated to abbey status by David I in 1128.
+Substantial remains of the church, domestic buildings and palace still stand.
 The western part of the building is the nave of the Abbey church, and the eastern end serves as the parish kirk.
 St Margaret's Street,

 Scotland, KY12 7PE